animate: (adjective) alive, living, breathing, sentient, conscious

 Sophia regularly attends conferences and participates in online peer groups as well as being a core member of a team of InterPlay leaders who organise an annual Leader’s Gathering multi-day residential event for the whole of Europe.
 She maintains a blog which you can access via the ‘blog’ tab above.

 I originally trained as an Interior Designer (but this is a profession I left behind many years ago).
 I began my career working with Urban Ecology Australia, an organisation dedicated to creating sustainable and vibrant urban environments.
 During this time I came to specialise in facilitating collaborative design and decision making processes and went on to work as a freelancer in this field in Australia for 10 years.
-Much of my work focussed on facilitating community involvement in urban development projects.
+Much of my work focused on facilitating community involvement in urban development projects.

 I am also a qualified massage therapist and shiatsu practitioner.
 Shiatsu is a Japanese healing art based on the principles of Traditional Chinese Medicine.
 This training transformed my ways of seeing the world, as the oriental healing arts take a more holistic approach.
 Shiatsu seeks to work with broader patterns of health and illness that include how a person is integrating into their environs.
 The attitude is to expand our view to see the full context and patterns for a person as opposed to the approach of narrowing our view to identify and eliminate specific symptoms only.